artarazavi/wikiracing/README.md

         - Forward search based on links.
         - Backward search based on links-here.
         - Give forward search and reverse search their own task queues so they dont swamp each other.
-        - Search to see if there is any intersections in pages found from both forward and reversed search upon discovery of new links.
+        - Check to see if there is any intersections in pages found from both forward and reversed search upon discovery of new links.
-        - If intersection found build a solution path from the intersection points traversed paths.
+        - If intersection found build a solution path from the intersection point's traversed paths.
     - Add in tests for new algorithm.
 - Finishing Touches (3 Hrs)
     - Test all weird edge cases.
     - Update README.
-    - Add in ability to specify Spacy file version and location
+    - Add in ability to specify Spacy file version and location.
-    - Add in ability to specify logging level error/info
+    - Add in ability to specify logging level.